-This OFFICIAL STATEMENT includes descriptions, among others, of the Bonds and the Bond Order, and certain other information about the District, Bay Colony Expansion 369, Ltd. (the "Bay Colony 369"), WAN Pacific Real Estate Development, LLC ("WAN Pacific"), Lingo Sedona Phase 2, Ltd., a Texas limited partnership ("Lingo Sedona"), a Utility Agreement (hereinafter defined) between the District and the City of League City (the "City") and development activity in the District.
-Bay Colony 369, WAN Pacific and Lingo Sedona are collectively referred to herein as the "Developers."
+This OFFICIAL STATEMENT includes descriptions, among others, of the Bonds and the Bond Orders, and certain other information about the District, Lingo Sedona Phase 2, Ltd., a Texas limited partnership ("Lingo Sedona"), TownHarbour Estates, LLC, a Texas limited liability company ("TownHarbour"), a Utility Agreement (hereinafter defined) between the District and the City of League City (the "City") and development activity in the District.
+Lingo Sedona and TownHarbour are collectively referred to herein as the "Developers."
 All descriptions of documents contained herein are only summaries and are qualified in their entirety by reference to each document.
 Copies of documents may be obtained from Bacon, Wallace & Philbin, L.L.P., Bond Counsel, 6363 Woodway, Suite 800, Houston, Texas 77057.